-When a health care provider, lienholder, and others that are making a claim to the recovery will not reasonably negotiate its claimed amount and/or there are not sufficient funds to pay all parties, you can consider having us file a motion for pro rata distribution.
-To file such a motion, a lawsuit must be filed and then all persons making a claim to the funds recovered must be named in the motion and served with the complaint.
-This is an expensive and time consuming process.
-If a lawsuit was filed against the at fault party, some Courts will allow you file such a motion in that lawsuit and serve all parties making a claim.
-After all parties have been served, a hearing will need to be scheduled before the Court, which may take months to accomplish.
-The
+Sometimes when a health care provider will not negotiate its claimed amount and there are not sufficient funds to pay all parties, you can consider us filing a motion for pro rate distribution.
+To file such a motion, a law suit must be filed and then all persons making a claim to the funds recovered must be serve sued and served with the complaint.
+This is an expensive an, and time consuming process.
+If a lawsuit was field against the at fault party, some Courts will allow you file a motion.
+And serve all parties making a claim.

-Court may require at the hearing each party to present evidence to establish its basis for receiving all or a portion of the recovered funds.
 Please understand that this type of action or motion is not commonly used and some Courts will not consider them.

-Also, some of the Courts that will hear such a motion may decide to disburse all of the money recovered to the persons making a claim and none to you.
+Also, some Courts will disburse all the money to the persons making a claim and none to you.
 Additionally, please understand that even if a Court rules on this motion, the persons making a claim still may pursue you for any amounts the Court did not require you to pay from the recovery.